Samuel B. Bacharach: Early life and education

+Career

 Bacharach's leadership books include: Get Them on Your Side, Keep Them on Your Side, The Agenda Mover and Transforming the Clunky Organization.

 Bacharach writes a regular column for Inc. Magazine that focuses on the pragmatic skills of leadership and is a frequent speaker at Inc. conferences and events.

 Among the organizations trained in his "Pragmatic Leadership" approach are: Computer Sciences Corporation, PepsiAmericas, March of Dimes, Walmart, Citigroup, International Monetary Fund, Mellon Financial, Starbucks, BASF, BMC Software, Boeing, InterContinental Hotels Group, Chubb, Nintendo, Bristol-Myers Squibb, Devon Energy, TeleTech, and Gap Inc.